 The CTPAT program was launched in 2001 as a result of the 9/11 attacks on the United States.
 It was oriented towards securing all goods that are imported into the United States.
 The program was created to increase the involvement of the business community in the fight against terrorism.
 Through CTPAT, CBP partners with businesses to identify security gaps, protect the supply chain, and implement specific safety measures and industry’s best practices.

-What being CTPAT certified means?
+What does being CTPAT certified mean?

 It means that an organization has completed the application procedures and after a comprehensive assessment of your business by CBP, it has verified that your enterprise has adhered and met the CTPAT security criteria.